 FLHSMV is committed to educating consumers on safe car-buying practices.
 Flooding is one of Florida’s most frequent hazards.
 Consumers can take steps to educate themselves about flooded vehicle sales.

 When a vehicle is flooded and reported to the owner’s insurance company, the insurance company will brand the vehicle and report it to DHSMV.
 A brand is a descriptive label assigned to a vehicle that appears on that vehicle’s title, which identifies the vehicle’s current or prior condition, such as junk, salvage or flood.
 Section 319.14(1)(b), Florida Statutes, requires that DHSMV indicate in a conspicuous place on the title that the vehicle is flood damaged.

-If the vehicle is titled in Florida, you may use the Department’s Motor Vehicle Information Check to confirm the vehicle description and check for brands.
-You must have the vehicle identification number (VIN) or Title number to perform the search.
+If the vehicle is titled in Florida, you may use the DHSMV’s Motor Vehicle Information Check to confirm the vehicle description and check for brands.
+You must have the vehicle identification number (VIN) or title number to perform the search.

 In addition, the National Motor Vehicle Title Information System (NMVTIS) is an electronic system that provides consumers with valuable information about a vehicle’s condition and history.
-Prior to purchasing a vehicle, NMVTIS allows consumers to find information on the vehicle’s title, most recent odometer reading, brand history, and, in some cases, historical theft data.
+NMVTIS allows consumers to research a vehicle’s title, most recent odometer reading, brand history and theft data, if applicable.

 Unfortunately, no. The Florida DHSMV fully participates in title branding to protect consumers, but standards for vehicle titles are controlled by states and vary across the country.
 This means that a flood damaged vehicle from another state can be sold in Florida with a clean title.